James Gordon Bennett Jr.

-James Gordon Bennett Jr. (May 10, 1841 – May 14, 1918) was publisher of the New York Herald, founded by his father, James Gordon Bennett Sr. (1795–1872), who emigrated from Scotland.
+James Gordon Bennett Jr. (May 10, 1841 – May 14, 1918) was an American publisher.
+He was the publisher of the New York Herald, founded by his father, James Gordon Bennett Sr. (1795–1872), who emigrated from Scotland.
 He was generally known as Gordon Bennett to distinguish him from his father.
-Among his many sports-related accomplishments he organized both the first polo match and the first tennis match in the United States, and he personally won the first trans-oceanic yacht race.
+Among his many sports-related accomplishments he organized both the first polo match and the first tennis match in the United States, and he won the first trans-oceanic yacht race.
 He sponsored explorers including Henry Morton Stanley's trip to Africa to find David Livingstone, and the ill-fated USS Jeannette attempt on the North Pole.

 Bennett's controversial reputation is thought to be the inspiration behind the phrase "Gordon Bennett!", used as an expression of incredulity.

 Early life

 Bennett was born on May 10, 1841, in New York City to James Gordon Bennett Sr. (1795–1872), the founder, editor and publisher of the New York Herald.
 He was the only son in the family.
-He grew up mostly in France, and attended the École Polytechnique.
+He grew up mostly in France, and attended the École polytechnique.

 Career

 In 1861, he moved to the United States, and enlisted in the Union Navy.
 In 1867, under his father's tutelage, he founded The Evening Telegram, an entertainment and gossip paper that later became the New York World-Telegram.
 On January 1, 1867, the elder Bennett turned control of the Herald over to him.
 Bennett raised the paper's profile on the world stage when he provided the financial backing for the 1869 expedition by Henry Morton Stanley into Africa to find David Livingstone in exchange for the Herald having the exclusive account of Stanley's progress.

 In 1872, he commissioned a Manhattan building design from Arthur D. Gilman, who popularized Second Empire and cast-iron facades.
 The building still exists, on Nassau Street.
-Though he sold it in 1889 and it was greatly expanded over the following five years, it continues to be known as The Bennett Building.
+Though he sold it in 1889 and it was greatly expanded over the following five years, it continues to be known as the Bennett Building.
 It was built on a site previously occupied by the Herald's offices and printing plant, and the Herald later moved back into it.
 In 1890, he commissioned a new Herald building at Sixth and Broadway, completed in 1895.

-In 1880, Bennett established international editions of his newspaper in Paris and London; their successor is the New York Times' International Edition, previously known as the International Herald Tribune.
+In 1880, Bennett established international editions of his newspaper in Paris and London; their successor is the New York Times International Edition, previously known as the International Herald Tribune.
 In 1883, he partnered with John W. Mackay to found the Commercial Cable Company.
 It was a successful business and provided an additional large income to Bennett.

 Lifestyle

 Bennett, like many of his social class, indulged in the "good life": yachts, opulent private railroad cars, and lavish mansions.
 He was the youngest Commodore ever of the New York Yacht Club.
-Bennett became Commodore of the N.Y.Y.C in 1870 at the completion of Henry G. Stebbins's term, which was from 1863 to 1870.
+Bennett became Commodore of the N.Y.Y.C in 1870 after Henry G. Stebbins's term, which was from 1863 to 1870.